NorthwestGreenChemistry/PrISM/README.md

 ## How to add modules to the project

-You will need to add other modules to this boilerplate, depending on the requirements of your project.
-For example, you may want to add [node-postgres](https://github.com/brianc/node-postgres) to communicate with PostgreSQL database, or
+There have been several modules added to this project, including [material-ui](http://www.material-ui.com/) to reuse react UI components.
-[material-ui](http://www.material-ui.com/) to reuse react UI components.
+Data is managed client-side using [CouchDB](http://couchdb.apache.org/).

 ⚠️ Please read the following section before installing any dependencies ⚠️